ezekiellutz/Simple-Linear-Regression/README.md

 Once the .csv file has been downloaded and placed in the same directory as the .py file, the code can be ran to produce graphs.

 The python script will first produce a histogram of the entire data set for the user to see.
 This part of the code acts as a visual aid to help the user visualize the entire data set more easily.

+Figure 1:
                       ![Figure_1](https://user-images.githubusercontent.com/83550613/119499749-a2a70e80-bd2c-11eb-89c4-2328489861e9.png)